 To reduce the cost of dining out, plan meals more, look for dining discounts, and try to take half of your meal home to cut the cost in half.

 Not maintaining your health.

-Avoid high medical costs, focus on prevention by maintaining a healthy lifestyle and going to the doctor and dentist for regular check ups.
+Avoid high medical costs, focus on prevention by maintaining a healthy lifestyle, and go to the doctor and dentist for regular checkups.

 Forgetting that the small stuff matters.

 Evaluate your bank statements to see where you spend less than $10.

 If you use cash, keep the receipts for 30 days and evaluate how much you spent.

 Becoming aware of how you spend will enable you to make better spending decisions going forward.

 The cost of major purchases that require financing varies dramatically based on your credit score.